Four Thirds system: Four Thirds System companies

 This does not imply a commitment to end user products by each company.
 Historically, only Leica, Olympus, and Panasonic have produced bodies.
 Olympus and Leica/Panasonic have made dedicated Four Thirds lenses, and Sigma makes adapted versions of their "DC" lenses for APS-C format DSLRs.
 Kodak once sold sensors to Olympus for use in their Four Thirds bodies, but the newer Olympus Four Thirds cameras used Panasonic sensors.

 Four Thirds System cameras

 The majority of Four Thirds System cameras and Four Thirds lenses are made by Olympus.
 Many Four Thirds cameras use "sensor-shift" in-body image stabilization, making the need for image stabilization technology in its lenses unnecessary.
 All Four Thirds cameras also incorporate an automatic sensor cleaning device, in which a thin glass filter in front of the sensor vibrates at 30 kHz, causing dust to fall off and adhere to a piece of sticky material below.
 Olympus' E-system camera bodies are noted for their inclusion of a wide range of firmware-level features and customization, good JPEG engine, and compact size.
 Because of the smaller format of Four Thirds, the viewfinders tend to be smaller than on comparable cameras.

 Manufacture of Four Thirds cameras came to an end after the introduction of the mirrorless Micro Four Thirds format.
-Discontinued models include:
+The models that were marketed include: